 Her love of learning was so strong that it was hard to let go once she graduated college — which may be why she has a soft spot for supporting alumni after they graduate.

 Melody started her career in Bowdoin College’s Office of Alumni Relations after earning her undergraduate degree there in sociology and history.
 She returned to California to work with Alliance College-Ready Public Schools, where she was responsible for the organization’s postsecondary retention support program.
-Melody brings that experience and passion for helping alumni to her work with The Broad Center’s career services.
+Melody now brings her experience and passion for helping students to her work with The Broad Residency team.

 A self-proclaimed “proud, but critical, product of the California public education system,” Melody is excited to be a more active change agent at The Broad Center so all students can experience the same love of learning she had.